RadoStef/pomorie-info-react-MyDemo/README.md

 1. As a visitor, on every section of the site I want to see a footer section, with important information, other interesting sites and resources, and also a possibility to subscribe to a mailing form because I want to receive latest news bulletin.

+💩 '404 not found' custom page:

+1. As a visitor, if there is no page found I want to see a custom page, that shows me a message and a 'back' button, to have an option to reach the homepage again.

 > And here are some demo pics, how what the project looks like :)

 ---